Trade Policy and Structural Change: Quantitative Model

 Country $n$'s trade deficit must be equal to its net payment to the global portfolio:

 The budget balance of the global portfolio requires $\sum_{n=1}^{N} D_{n,t}=0$.
-Solving this for the payment from the global portfolio to each individual $T_{t}^{P}$, we have
+Solving this for the payment from the global portfolio to each individual, $T_{t}^{P}$, we have

 We now define the equilibrium of our dynamic model.
-We also define the steady state because we compute transition paths which are equilibria converging to steady states.
-The definitions of equilibria and steady states are respectively given by
+We also define the steady state because we compute transition paths that are equilibria converging to steady states.
+The definitions of equilibria and steady states are given below.